-Have you been searching for an alternative to a total knee replacement?
-Arthrosurface® designed its technology to help “bridge the gap” that exists between early biological treatments and total knee replacement surgeries.
-HemiCAP® and UniCAP® knee implants are technologically advanced systems designed to match the shape and contour of each patient’s joint surface.
-Both are, however, used to treat different parts of the knee.
-If your damage is located on the inside or outside of your knee (the condyles), then the UniCAP® implant would be selected and if your damage is located behind your kneecap, then your doctor would select the Patello Femoral HemiCAP®.
+Are you suffering from Patello-Femoral (PF) Arthritis and searching for an alternative to a traditional total knee replacement that will allow you to remain active?
+Arthrosurface® designed its Stay Active® technology to help “bridge the gap” that exists between early biological treatments and traditional total knee replacement surgeries.
+The Stay Active® PF HemiCAP® Classic, PF Wave® & WaveKahuna™ Arthroplasty Systems are technologically advanced systems designed to match the shape and contour of each patient’s joint surface.
+The UniCAP® knee implant System is, however, used to treat a different part of the knee.
+If your damage is located on the inside or outside of your knee (the condyles), then the UniCAP® implant would be selected.
+If your damage is located behind your kneecap, then your doctor would select either the Patello Femoral HemiCAP®, PF Wave® or WaveKahuna™ depending on the size of your joint and damage.
 Both systems consist of a small cap and screw that allows your surgeon to restore only the damaged area of the joint while preserving your knee’s natural anatomy and allowing you to resume an active lifestyle without pain.

-Surgeons expect Knee HemiCAP® implants to last as long as similar metallic devices, but as always, it will depend on your general health, activity level, and adherence to your doctor’s orders following surgery.
-Over 60,000 patients have been treated with Arthrosurface® implants since 2003, with the majority still in place over 10 years later.
+Surgeons expect the Arthrosurface Knee implants to last as long as similar metallic devices, but as always, it will depend on your general health, activity level, and adherence to your doctor’s orders following surgery.
+Over 100,000 patients have been treated with Arthrosurface® implants since 2003, with the majority still in place over 15 years later.

 Typically, an Arthrosurface knee restoration procedure is for someone who has previously been treated with an arthroscopic surgical procedure which has failed.
 Some examples of these early arthroscopic procedures are microfracture, debridement, grafting and biologic human tissue allograft applications.
 Your doctor or orthopaedic surgeon might have told you that the cartilage damage or arthritis has progressed to the point where you need a joint replacement.
 While knee replacements can be a good option for older, less active people with End Stage Arthritis, they are not ideal for those who want to remain physically active, play sports or whose work or daily activities requires any type of squatting or climbing.